-The government has begun to take organic farming serious and with regards to that some serious measures are also undertaken in order to promote organic farming methods.
-Monetary as well as non-monetary encouragements are being laid down in the financial year 2016-17 envisioning the growth of organic farming in the coming span of three years.
+The government has started taking organic farming seriously and with regards to that some serious measures are also being undertaken in order to promote organic farming methods.
+Monetary as well as non-monetary encouragements are being laid down since the financial year 2016-17 envisioning the growth of organic farming in the coming three years.

-As the finance minister Mr.Arun Jaitley presented the third budget, emphasis of 9 pillars on which the government would base its “transformative agenda” was given.
-Out of these 9 pillars agriculture and farmers seems the first one.
+As the finance minister Mr.Arun Jaitley presented the third budget, an emphasis was given on the 9 pillars on which the government would base its ‘transformative agenda’.
+Out of these 9 pillars agriculture and farmers was the first.

 Around Rs.
-35,984 crores are allocated with the aim of doubling the income of farmers by 2022.
-There are also nominal premium and highest ever compensation are set aside in case of crop loss under the new crop insurance scheme called “Pradhan Mantri Fasal Bima Yojna”.
+35,984 crores have been allocated with the aim of doubling the income of farmers by 2022.
+There are also nominal premiums and the highest compensations are set aside in case of crop loss under the new crop insurance scheme called ‘Pradhan Mantri Fasal Bima Yojna’.

-Furthermore, the land of 5,00,000 acres is to be bought under organic farming over the period of three years.
+Furthermore, land of 5,00,000 acres is to be brought under organic farming over the period of the coming three years.

-Alongside PARAMPARAGAT KRISHI VIKAS YOJANA government is spreading awareness regarding organic farming.
-With the strong aim towards health and hygiene even Gujrat has taken several steps by keeping aside a chunk of budget in their annual budget report.
+Alongside the Paramparagat Krishi Vikas Yojana, the government is spreading awareness regarding organic farming.
+With a strong aim towards health and hygiene even Gujrat has taken several steps by keeping aside a chunk of budget in their annual budget report for the same.

-Organic farming would not only bring about the change in patterned degradation of land but will also return the fertility of soil.
-More and more pieces of fertile lands are being deserted due to inhuman usage of pesticides.
-Organic farming is indeed a method that requires low cost input while it yields larger output.
-The cost of production is lesser and is mostly familiar to farmers.
+Organic farming would not only bring about the change in patterned degradation of land but will also return the fertility to the soil.
+More and more pieces of fertile land are being deserted due to inhuman usage of pesticides.

-With growing inclination towards healthy lifestyle and diets organic food items are gaining exceptionally well popularity in the market which is again a good reason to promote this healthy and reliable way of farming.
+With a growing inclination towards a healthy lifestyle and diet, organic food items are gaining popularity in the market, which is again a good reason to promote this healthy and reliable way of farming.